 Where Might You Work?

-You may work as a dental assistant within the walls of a prison.
+You could also work as a dental assistant within the walls of a prison.
 The demand for dentists and assistants is going up so that prison inmates can maintain good dental health.
-If you are able to look beyond the circumstances that led to inmates being placed behind bars, then you can provide needed dental care to this population.
 In this particular population, your rate of pay may be slightly higher, due to the risk of danger and communicable illnesses that inmates can pass on to medical and dental professionals.

 Potential Career Paths